TheAppleDog/IntakeTracker/README.md

 Database: DB Browser sqlite or install simplesqlitebrowser plugin in android studio itself</b><br>

 <b>Admin Access:</b><br>
-The platform also includes login access for administrators, allowing seamless management of food, exercise, and recipes to ensure a smooth user experience.<br>1
+The platform also includes login access for administrators, allowing seamless management of food, exercise, and recipes to ensure a smooth user experience.<br>